Life Ready Physio & Pilates Cannington

 With a Diploma in Remedial Massage, Hannah has been working as a remedial massage therapist for more than eight years.

-Along with sports training, pregnancy massage and clinical reflexology, Hannah is also well versed in massage treatments for occupational injury prevention and rehabilitation and acute and chronic pain release.
+Along with sports training, pregnancy massage and clinical reflexology, Hannah has a great understanding of treatments for occupational injury prevention and rehabilitation and acute and chronic pain release.
 She has also taken an interest in treating hip pain and dysfunction and sports related injury prevention and rehabilitation.

 “I sincerely appreciate my job because it is so rewarding to see the improvements and happiness expressed by my clients at the end of each massage session.
 On top of that, I treat all my clients as unique individuals and I put 100% of my energy on their issues.
 I am always willing to support clients to recover from injuries and back to their daily routines.”